Morocco Adventure Holidays and Trekking Tours

 Outside of the mountains, along the North Atlantic coast lies the city of Casablanca.
 Most travelers will enter and exit through this modern city.
 Although it might not be the Morocco you expected, this metropolis is the perfect place to rest your head after a long journey of travel.

 Walk the halls of Medersa Bou Inania.
 Medersa Bou Inania is one of the oldest theological colleges in the world.
 This place contains a complete mosque and all of the stunning Arab architecture to go along with it.
 Get lost in a maze of tiled rooms and halls.
 It is something that needs to be seen to be believed.
 Stop by the Palais Royale, or Royal Palace to see a stunning example of restoration in Fez.

-In Morocco you can step back in time.
+Travelling in Morocco you can step back in time.
 Experience life the way it has been for centuries.
-Walk among the stunning Atlas Mountains, just as the Berbers have done for centuries.
+Walk among the stunning Atlas Mountains for an experience in Morocco travel, just as the Berbers have done for centuries.
 See the beauty and flair that makes Morocco so unique.